coda/packs-sdk/README.md

   typically a password, which are base64-encoded and applied to the `Authorization` header of each fetcher request, in the form `Authorization: Basic <base64encode(username:password)>`, as outlined in [Basic access authentication](https://en.wikipedia.org/wiki/Basic_access_authentication).
-  Web basic authentication sends passwords in cleartext so is not recommended if there are alternatives.
+  Web basic authentication sends passwords in clear text so is not recommended if there are alternatives.
 - **CodaApiHeaderBearerToken**: Internally the same as `HeaderBearerToken` but for cases where a pack is going to make requests to Coda's own API.
 The UI will assist the user